pgtognoni/crowded-app/README.md

 ## Getting Started

+You can visit the App clicking here: [WIT](https://crowded-bands.web.app/)

+Or you can:

 ### Installing
 DowndLoad the code from GitHub or from the Zipfile

 ### Executing program

 ```
 npm install